 A self-proclaimed ‘habitual doodler’ he’s created a cast of characters that have now made appearances in cities coast to coast and include ‘regulars’ like the stalk-eyed Sluggo and Philomena, the winged pig.

 David’s approachable and adorable creatures interact with their surroundings turning gutters, curbsides, holes in walls, utility poles, handrails and the like into part of the narrative, delighting adults and children alike.

 David has an online store where you can purchase some prints, postcards and other goodies featuring his chalk drawings.

 He published his first book of chalk art, Temporary Preserves, by crowdfunding.
 The 8.5″ x 11″ bound collection of full-color images with 133 photographs of his otherwise fleeting street art creatures was then followed by his second book, Underfoot Menagerie, in 2018.

-David also has a 202 calendar for sale featuring his work, available to purchase here.
+David also has calendars and books for sale featuring his work, available to purchase here.

 If you missed our first post on his work, it’s filled with more wonderful photos of his work here.